ocopea/pcf-fs-crb/functionaltests/README.md

  * CRB is deployed and running on PCF.

 # Usage:
-The tests are executed using a [container](Dockerfile) which has the required test tools and the copy repository configured.
+The tests are executed using a Docker [container](Dockerfile) which has the required test tools and the Copy Repository configured.

-  * Build the docker image ocopea_crb_test_tool from the functionaltests folder.
-The image contains all the test tools, test scripts as well as acts as a copy repository for the tests.
+  * Build the Docker image `ocopea_crb_test_tool` from the `functionaltests` folder.
+The image contains all the test tools, test scripts as well as acts as a Copy Repository for the tests.
-  Note: Feel free to change names and tags, and change the following commands accordingly
+  **Note**: Feel free to change names and tags, and change the following commands accordingly.
   ```
   docker build -t ocopea_crb_test_tool .
   ```

-  * Find an unused port on the local host that will be used to forward traffic to the container's ssh port i.e. port 22.
+  * Find an unused port on the local host that will be used to forward traffic to the container's SSH port i.e. port 22.
 Ocopea's CRB service uses SFTP to securely transfer copies on this port.

-  On windows or linux based machines to get the list of *used* local port, run
+  On Windows or Linux based machines to get the list of *used* local ports, run
   ```
   netstat -ap
   ```
   and accordingly choose an unused port for SSH forwarding.
 This port will be used in later commands.

-  * Run the docker container with name ocopea_crb_test_tool
+  * Run the Docker container with name `ocopea_crb_test_tool`

     * If using existing test scripts:
     ```
     docker run -d -p <ssh_fwd_port>:22 --name ocopea_crb_test_tool ocopea_crb_test_tool
     ```

-    * If testing new test scripts please use other docker options such as rebuilding the image, mounting the test folder or copy the new files to a running image.
-Here is an example on linux with mounted volume:
+    * If testing new test scripts please use other Docker options such as rebuilding the image, mounting the test folder or copying the new files to a running image.
+Here is an example on Linux with mounted volume:
     ```
     docker run -d -p <ssh_fwd_port>:22 -v $(pwd):/root/functionaltests/ --name ocopea_crb_test_tool ocopea_crb_test_tool
     ```